The CEPT certification and exam

 What is the best way to prepare for the CEPT exam?

 The CEPT exam focuses on and tests the ability to apply formal knowledge and skills in practice.
 Therefore, it is important to prepare not only by reviewing theory but also by getting valuable hands-on practice.
-The Information Assurances Certification Review Board (IACRB) offers an IACRB Training and Certification with practical examination, lab practica and hands-on exercises for mastering pentesting.
+The Information Assurances Certification Review Board (Infosec Institute) offers an Infosec Institute Training and Certification with practical examination, lab practica and hands-on exercises for mastering pentesting.
 However, this is definitely not the only available option for test takers.
-Great courses are also available from Infosec, an IACRB-approved training provider that offers a wide range of opportunities.
+Great courses are also available from Infosec, an Infosec Institute-approved training provider that offers a wide range of opportunities.

 What’s more, “the Certified Expert Penetration Tester (CEPT) certification [learning] path teaches advanced hacking tools and techniques.
 Professionals will learn how to find and exploit vulnerabilities in software, how to circumvent common security controls and how to defend their organization against advanced persistent threats,” thanks to a series of mini-courses.